rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 Update create_roles.conf with the following
   - IP address of AAS deployed on Enterprise system
-  - Admin account credentials of AAS deployed on Enterprise system
+  - Admin account credentials of AAS deployed on Enterprise system.
+These credentials should match with the AAS admin credentials provided in authservice.env on enterprise side.
   - Permission string to be embedded into skc_libraty client TLS Certificate
   - For Each SKC Library installation on a SGX compute node, please change SKC_USER and SKC_USER_PASSWORD